vtex/vtex-courses/courses/basic-blocks/steps/02_richtext/en.md

 }
 ```

 Thus, `store.home` now knows that it needs to render a Rich Text.
-However, we're haven't yet specified which visual this Rich Text should adopt.
+However, we haven't yet specified which visual this Rich Text should adopt.
 For that, we'll need to **define the block**.

 ## Defining blocks